Ljiljana Smajlović

-Ljiljana Smajlović (née Ugrica; born 22 January 1956, Sarajevo, PR Bosnia-Herzegovina, FPR Yugoslavia) is a Serbian journalist and the former editor of Politika, the oldest daily newspaper in the Balkans.
+Ljiljana Smajlović (Љиљана Смајловић; née Ugrica, Угрица; born 22 January 1956) is a Serbian journalist and the former editor of Politika, the oldest daily newspaper in the Balkans.
 From 2009 to 2017, she was the president of the Serbian Journalists' Association (UNS).

 Early life and education

-Ljiljana Ugrica was born into a middle-class family of Bosnian Serbs.
+She was born into a middle-class family of Bosnian Serbs.
 Her mother Danica, a native of Bihać, was involved in the People's Liberation Struggle on the Partisan side during World War II before remaining in the sanitary service after the war, reaching the rank of lieutenant colonel in the Yugoslav People's Army (JNA); her father Mirko, from Serbia, was a member of the JNA's civil service.

 She said that "as a small girl, I found discussing the Cuban Missile Crisis and the relations between great powers much more interesting than playing with dolls".

 At the age of nine, with her mother and sister, she went to Algeria to attend a French boarding school.
 Upon returning home to Sarajevo, she began her secondary education at the First Sarajevo Gymnasium.
 In 1972, for the final year of secondary school, she received a scholarship from the American Field Service and moved to San Rafael, California, where she lived with an American host family for about a year.
 In 2013, looking back on her first experience in the United States, as a 16-year-old in the early 1970s, she said:

 "Being so politicized as a child, I arrived there with a feeling of moral superiority over America and its people.
 After some time there, I very much grew to like the family that hosted me -- they were very liberal and progressive -- but despite all that, I remember still holding them in contempt to a certain extent, and thinking: 'Gee, what nice people, it really is such a shame they're such collaborators in all those horrific war crimes in Vietnam'.
 So, despite being fond of them personally, on another level, I still thought of them as instruments of the American imperialist policy.
 I mean, 16 years of age is probably too old to have those kinds of misconceptions, but I had them.
 So now, I often find myself thinking that it's almost poetic justice that, during the 1990s when I would go to America, I got to experience being seen as being nothing more than part of the people that committed horrible war crimes during the Yugoslav Wars."

 After graduating secondary school, Ugrica began journalism studies at the University of Sarajevo's Faculty of Political Science.
 She received a scholarship for additional studies in Cleveland, Ohio.